 Administrative assistants and secretaries perform a variety of clerical tasks, but do not have responsibility for coordinating administrative services for an entire office.
 Instead, these individuals usually work for a department within a business or directly for one or two managers, executives or other high-level employees.
 A degree isn't always necessary to land a job, but an associate's degree in business support or certification as a Certified Administrative Professional through the International Association of Administrative Professionals can increase employability.

 According to the BLS, legal secretaries and medical office administrators often need to complete degree programs that provide training in their respective, specialized field.
 Employers may also want legal and medical administrative assistants to hold professional certification, such as the Accredited Legal Secretary certification offered through the National Association of Legal Secretaries or the Medical Administrative Specialist designation, offered by the American Medical Technologists.

-The BLS expects secretarial jobs overall to increase 3% from 2014 through 2024, which is slower than average.
-However, some secretaries in specific fields have better job prospects; medical secretaries are expected to enjoy a 21% increase in jobs through 2024.
+The BLS expects secretarial jobs overall to decrease by -7% from 2018 through 2028.
+However, some secretaries in specific fields have better job prospects; medical secretaries are expected to enjoy a 16% increase in jobs through 2028.

 Higher Education Administrative Services